 A water softener does not put salt into the water.
 It merely exchanges calcium ions in the water for sodium or potassium ions.
 The amount of sodium or potassium coming through in soft tap water is extremely low.
 For example, in 10 grain hard water, the amount of sodium in an 8 ounce glass of soft water is typically equivalent to the sodium in one slice of white bread.
 Soft water, by dietary standards, would be considered a “low sodium” beverage.
-Consumers may use potassium as a regenerant if you prefer not to clean out the system with sodium.
+Homeowners may use potassium as a regenerant if you prefer not to clean out the system with sodium.

 Are Kinetico water softeners Energy Star qualified?